akullpp/awesome-java/README_SOURCE.md

 - [Sundial](https://github.com/knowm/Sundial) - Lightweight framework to simply define jobs, define triggers and start the scheduler.
 - [Wisp](https://github.com/Coreoz/Wisp) - Simple library with minimal footprint and straightforward API.
 - [db-scheduler](https://github.com/kagkarlsson/db-scheduler) - Persistent and cluster-friendly scheduler.
-- [easy-batch](https://github.com/j-easy/easy-batch) - Set up batch jobs with simple processing pipelines.
-Records are read in sequence from a data source, processed in pipeline and written in batches to a data sink.
 - [shedlock](https://github.com/lukas-krecan/ShedLock) - Makes sure that your scheduled tasks are executed at most once at the same time.
 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node or thread.
 - [XXL-JOB](https://github.com/xuxueli/xxl-job) - Distributed task scheduling platform with centralized administration and execution monitoring.